OmarDuran/nfempy/examples/dev_notes.md

 # Geometry representation

 The geometry cover two main approaches.
 Fully conformal approximations spaces and broken topolgy for representing plane manifolds or fractures.
+Simplexes are consider for demonstration.
+However general polytopal meshes are the goal.

+For the case of simplexes:
+0d-cells -> points
+1d-cells -> lines
+2d-cells -> triangles
+3d-cells -> tetrahedron

 ## Guide lines for mesh generation